 The company should be looking for a vehicle reimbursement that is accurate for each employee while controlling costs, something that is not easy.
 Remember there are states where employees can sue for unreimbursed business expenses.

-- Are you over-reimbursing some while under-reimbursing others?
+- Are you over-reimbursing or under-reimbursing?

-- Are you and your employees losing money to unnecessary taxation?
+- Are employees losing money to taxation?

-- Are you inadvertently violating state labor laws?
+- Are you violating state labor laws?

 FAVR resolves these quandaries and simplifies reimbursement of employees for the business use of a personal vehicle.
+Switching to a FAVR program can be communicated in ways that highlight the benefits to all employees.